How Options Analysis Suite Compares to Unusual Whales

 - Published methodology is part of your research process, compliance documentation, or reproducible-research requirements.

-- You value chain-wide breadth metrics and dealer-flow structure over individual-trade narratives and social-discovery framing.
+- You value chain-wide daily-aggregate breadth metrics and OI-derived dealer-positioning structure over individual-trade narratives and social-discovery framing, knowing the breadth screener is not a substitute for trade-level flow.

 When Either Works